-Instead of acting only as an anti-inflammatory, antioxidant, anti-aging, anti-bacterial, anti-stress or anti-arthtritic agent, tulsi does it all.
+Instead of acting only as an anti-inflammatory, antioxidant, anti-aging, anti-bacterial, anti-stress or anti-arthritic agent, tulsi does it all.
 In addition, tulsi has been reported to lower blood pressure, boost immunity, reduce ulcers, treat allergies, cancer, infertility, diabetes, cholesterol and radiation poisoning.
-As western science continues its investigation it will be hard pressed to find a condition that tulsi will not be helpful in.
+As western science continues its investigation it will be hard-pressed to find a condition that tulsi will not be helpful in.

 In Ayurveda, the cause of disease is described as the mistake of the intellect; where the intellect identifies itself as separate from consciousness.
 Ayurveda extols that pure consciousness is considered to be the source of all creation.
 Separation from pure consciousness, or the source of our Being, is the main obstacle for spiritual progress resulting in mental, emotional and physical dis-ease.
 Treatments aimed at the cause of disease also aim to raise consciousness while restoring the memory of pure consciousness in every cell.